lechgu/tinyca/README.md

 dotnet tool install --global TinyCA
 ```

-It is also possible to build a self-contained standalone version of TinyCA for your platform/
+It is also possible to build a self-contained standalone version of TinyCA for your platform.
 For example, for MacOS X do

 ```